SJKZ1-2565/SJKZ1-2565/README.md

 # Hi, I'm Taratorn

+Welcome to my GitHub profile.
-I'm Taratorn Kuakorboon, also known as **SJKZ1** or **Torn**.
+My name is Taratorn Kuakorboon, also known as **SJKZ1** or **Torn**.

+## About Me

-I mostly work on Minecraft mod development with **Fabric** and **Java**.
-I'm especially interested in gameplay mechanics, world interaction, entities, and server-side logic.
+I'm interested in Minecraft mod development, especially gameplay mechanics, world interaction, entities, and server-side logic.
+Most of the time, I work with **Fabric** and **Java**, trying to build features that fit naturally into the game.

-Outside of Minecraft, I'm studying Computer Science and learning more about algorithms, data structures, and software design.
-I try to write code that is readable, maintainable, and easy to come back to later.
+I'm also studying Computer Science, so I spend time with algorithms, data structures, and software design.
+I care about writing code that is clean, readable, and easy to maintain.

+For me, good code should be easy for people to understand, not just something that works.

+## What You’ll Find Here

+My repositories may include experiments, utilities, learning projects, or more complete implementations.

-This GitHub is where I keep my projects, experiments, utilities, and things I build while learning.
-Some repositories are complete, some are prototypes, and some are just here because I wanted to understand how something works.
+Some projects are polished, some are still prototypes, and some are just things I made while trying to understand how something works.

+I like keeping older code around because it shows progress over time.

+## Tech & Tools

-Most of my work uses Java, but I also use C++, Python, Git, and scripting when needed.
+Most of my work is focused on **Java**, especially in modding environments.
+I also use other languages and tools when needed, such as:

+- C++
+- Python
+- Git
+- Automation scripts

-Thanks for visiting.
+Thanks for stopping by.